Go to content area

 When I moved to New York, living in a loft in Broome Street, in Soho, I started to give great parties to meet people to start to know the cultural and artist life in New York.
 Then, I conceived the creation of the NYU Center for Italian Contemporary Culture, and, as executive director, I organized the programme "THE ARTIST IN THE FIRST PERSON", with artists organizing and producing their own presentations.

-Sixt, I am still facing the challenge in progress of filling the 100 Plexus Plexus Campboll's Soup Cans Limited Editions.
+I am still facing the challenge in progress of filling the 100 Plexus Plexus Campboll's Soup Cans Limited Editions.
+The Voyage continues...

 16/03/2025